pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 #### Docstrings
 To write a docstring, use the three double-quote format.

+Describe the purpose of the code with the assumption that the reader understands python in mind.

 A one line summary at the top is necessary.
 It must end in either a period, question mark, or exclamation point.